VUKOZ-OEL/bluecat-data-pool/readme.md

 ********

 Data published in repository comes from one 30 x 30 m subplot if possible.
-However sampling points of some data does not lie in this subplot (i.e. litter trap, directional photography, etc.).
-In that case, data from the nearest sampling point(s) are avialable.
+If none of the sampling points fall within the area of subplot (i.e. litter trap, directional photography, etc.).
+Data from the nearest sampling point(s) are avialable.